mconf/mconf-api-docs/pages/EnglishGuide.md

 - The room exists in Elos the moment the `CREATE` method is called, and ceases to exist after the room closes - each time the room is used, the `CREATE` method must be used;
 - All calls to the API are executed in the backend of your application.
 The only exception is the `JOIN` method, which must be generated in the backend and the user is redirected to it, taking them to the corresponding room;
 - The _shared secret_ used to sign API calls should only be known by your backend and under no circumstances should it be passed to the frontend or exposed to the user in any way;
-- No `CREATE` você irá definir os parâmetros `moderatorPW` e `attendeePW`.
-Eles podem ser qualquer coisa, desde que sejam diferentes, por exemplo, `mp` e `ap` respectivamente.
-Quando o `JOIN` for gerado, o `mp` é passado para que o usuário conecte como moderador, e o `ap` é passado para que o usuário conecte como participante;
+- On `CREATE` you will defined the parameters `moderatorPW` and `attendeePW`.
+They can be set to any string, as long as they are different, as in `mp` and `ap` respectively.
+When the `JOIN` URL is generated, you will pass `mp` if you want the user to join as a moderator, or `ap` if you want the user to join as attendee;
-- No `CREATE`, passe `record=true` para que a sessão possa ser gravada.
+- On `CREATE`, pass `record=true` so that the session can be recorded.

-- In `CREATE` you will define the parameters `moderatorPW` and `attendeePW`.
+- On `CREATE` you will define the parameters `moderatorPW` and `attendeePW`.
 They can be anything, as long as they are different, for example, `mp` and `ap` respectively.
 When the `JOIN` is generated, `mp` is passed so that the user connects as a moderator, and `ap` is passed so that the user connects as an attendee;
-- In `CREATE`, pass `record=true` so that the session can be saved.
+- On `CREATE`, pass `record=true` so that the session can be saved.

 ### Can I replace the Elos logo in the top left corner?